mchhibbe/mchhibbe/README.md

 - 👯 &nbsp; I’m looking to collaborate in: Anything in ML or Distributed Systems domain
 - 🤔 &nbsp; I’m looking for help with: Starting out in research
 - 💬 &nbsp; Ask me about: Well, anything.. :)
-- ⚡ &nbsp;Fun fact: I :heart: playing chess, watching anime, reading books and competitive programming.
+- ⚡ &nbsp; Fun fact: I :heart: playing chess, watching anime, reading books and competitive programming.